naga-mantha/tempcode/apps/layout/documentation.md

 Typical Workflows

 - Create a layout: Go to /layouts/, use the Create Layout form.
 You’re redirected to the layout.
-- Add blocks: Open Edit Layout, pick a block and col width, click Add.
-Repeat as needed.
+- Add blocks: Open Edit Layout, pick a block from the dropdown; it adds immediately via AJAX.
+Widths inherit initially; adjust below.
-- Reorder/resize: Drag rows to change order; update col width selects; Save.
+ - Reorder/resize: Drag rows to change order (auto-saves).
+Changing any width dropdown auto-saves.
 - Manage layout filters: Use Layout Filter dropdown to select a preset; expand Filter Conditions to apply live overrides across all blocks; Manage Filters to edit or create presets.
 - Reset: Click Reset to clear all query params and return to default view.